teisdbr/winlibrs-docs-test/librs-spec.md

 ### Notes:
 * Multiple Arrestee Segment Indicator (44) ensures that an Arrestee is counted (scored) only once when the Arrestee's apprehension causes the Arresting Agency to submit two or more Arrestee Segments (60) concerning separate Incident Reports.
 That is, the Arrestee was involved in more than one crime incident and his/her arrest data are duplicated in each Incident Report.`
-  * In such a situation, Count Arrestee (“C”) is to be entered into one of the Arrestee Segments (60), and Multiple (M) is to be entered into all of the remaining Arrestee Segments (60).
+  * In such a situation, Count Arrestee ("C") is to be entered into one of the Arrestee Segments (60), and Multiple (M) is to be entered into all of the remaining Arrestee Segments (60).
-  * If the Arrestee's apprehension DOES NOT cause the Arresting Agency to submit multiple Arrestee Segments (60), enter Not Applicable (“N”).
+  * If the Arrestee's apprehension DOES NOT cause the Arresting Agency to submit multiple Arrestee Segments (60), enter Not Applicable ("N").
-* Count Arrestee (“C”) and Multiple ("M") codes are to be used in this Data Element (44) ONLYwhen the same agency submits two or more Arrestee Segments (for different incidents) relating to the same Arrestee.
+* Count Arrestee ("C") and Multiple ("M") codes are to be used in this Data Element (44) ONLYwhen the same agency submits two or more Arrestee Segments (for different incidents) relating to the same Arrestee.

 ### Allowed Entries:
 ___